cyb3rist/Crete-and-Tweet-your-own-Twitter-Direct-Message-Button/README.md

 https://twitter.com/messages/compose?text=example%20text&recipient_id=PASTE-YOUR-USER-ID-NUMBER-HERE
 ```

-Step 7 (optional): Replace "example%20text" with whatever you want the message to say. (to give spaces between words type "%20" with the double quotes)
+Step 7 (optional): Replace "example%20text" with whatever you want the message to say. (to give spaces between words type "%20" without the double quotes)

 Step 8: Tweet the URL to the world!